 - SEND Sufficiency work is underway to inform future commissioning strategy.
 This will set out what the SEND need is across Cambridgeshire, where it is and what provision we need in future, taking account of demographic growth and projected needs.
 The SEND Sufficiency work will be completed in January 2018.
 A series of workshops are being planned for Spring 2018; - Three new special schools to accommodate the rising demand over the next 10 years.
 One school opened in September 2017 with two more planned for 2020 and 2021.
-Alternatives such as additional facilities in the existing schools, looking at collaboration between the schools in supporting post 16, and working with further education providers to provide appropriate post 16 courses are also being explored in the plan; - SEND Commissioning Strategy and action plan are being developed with a focus on children and young children with SEND in Cambridgeshire accessing mainstream education; - Work on coordination of reviews for ISEPs to look at returning in to county; and - A full review of all High Needs spend is required due to the ongoing pressures and proposed changes to national funding arrangements.
+Alternatives such as additional facilities in the existing schools, looking at collaboration between the schools in supporting post 16, and working with further education providers to provide appropriate post 16 course is also being explored in the plan; - SEND Commissioning Strategy and action plan are being developed with a focus on children and young children with SEND in Cambridgeshire accessing mainstream education; - Work on coordination of reviews for ISEPs to look at returning in to county; and - A full review of all High Needs spend is required due to the ongoing pressures and proposed changes to national funding arrangements. - Agree principles for community support/alternative packages of support across all agencies for children and young people up to 25 years who may come under Transforming Care.